Reducing Stigma Associated with Suicidal Thoughts

 Many times disclosure of suicidal thoughts can actually give you relief and you can have a frank discussion with your therapist about next steps, your fears, and figure out what triggers those thoughts.
 We provide a space where you can regain control of your fear.
 Fighting these thoughts shows your strength.
 You are more powerful than you realize.
 In therapy, you can let down your guard and rest.
 You can allow yourself to be open and vulnerable, to leave your pain in the open so that you can begin to heal.

 We know that you’re struggling.
 Reaching out for help is a huge step, but we are here for you no matter what you’re going through.
 Let us hold this space for you.
-Click here to schedule a 15-minute consultation with our client concierge to learn more about Repose’s offerings.
+Click here to schedule a 15-minute consultation with our client concierge to learn more about online therapy.

 If you are in crisis and need help immediately please call 911 or to one of our other crisis resources: National Suicide Prevention Lifeline or Text Home to 741741 for Crisis Text Line